ChiaHan-1215/Project_mapBC/porject_TCGA_BLCA_rs2236786_ TMEM129/README.md

 ```

-**Extract junction count of TMEM129 and FGFR3 from Recount3 package**
+**Extract junction count of TMEM129 from Recount3 package**

+**Updated code: `Extrac_junction_count_from_Recount3_with_exon_region.R`**

 - Need to run in Biowulf

+- add more details of how to get each exons region in order to get intron region

+- get all the isofroms junction region and align it to the Recount3 region

 ```R